ajeetsingh1308/JobSethu-API.Alliance/README.md

 4.  **Start the server:**
     ```bash
-    npm start
+    node server.js
     ```

 * The server will now be running at `http://localhost:3000`.
-* The interactive API documentation will be available at `http://localhost:3001/api-docs`.
+* The interactive API documentation will be available at `http://localhost:3000/api-docs`.
 *